What we know about US soccer journalist Grant Wahl’s death

 “We did receive excellent cooperation from our Qatari partners as soon as we learned of Grant Wahl’s passing,” he added.
 “Our ambassador … was in regular contact with senior officials in the Qatari government in an effort to see to it that we were in a position to fulfill the wishes of the family as expeditiously as possible.”

-On Monday, Wahl’s remains were repatriated for an independent autopsy in New York, and are in possession of the New York City medical examiner.
+On Monday, Wahl’s remains were repatriated for an independent autopsy in New York.

 In podcast appearances and writings on his website before his death, Wahl described being sick with a nasty case of bronchitis.